cppservergit/apiserver/README.md

 ## Requirements

-The test environment is Ubuntu 22.04 with GCC 12.3, We used Canonical's Multipass VMs on Windows 10 Pro, it's a very agile tool for managing lightweight VMs on Windows, you can create an Unuto 22.04 VM using a command like this, with very few resources:
+The test environment is Ubuntu 23.04 with GCC 13.1, We used Canonical's Multipass VMs on Windows 10 Pro, it's a very agile tool for managing lightweight VMs on Windows, you can create an Ubuntu 23.04 VM using a command like this, with very few resources:
 ```
-multipass launch -n testvm -c 4 -m 2g -d 6g
+multipass launch -n testvm -c 4 -m 2g -d 6g lunar
 ```
-If you are not going to update the whole operating system then you can use `-d 4g`, only 4GB of disk.
+If you are not going to update the whole operating system then you can use `-d 4g` for 4GB of disk space.

 Update Ubuntu package list:
 ```